 For adolescents, just one study (n=225) in a German high school reported on the test accuracy for detecting the full spectrum of unhealthy alcohol use (Figure 4), finding a sensitivity of 0.73 (95% CI, 0.60 to 0.83) and specificity of 0.81 (95% CI, 0.74 to 0.86) for the optimal cutoff of 5 or higher on the AUDIT-C (males and females combined).
-Multiple studies demonstrated good test accuracy of one- or two-item questions and the AUDIT for detecting AUD.
-For example, the NIAAA-recommended single question (In the past year, on how many days have you had more than a few sips of beer, wine, or any drink containing alcohol?) had sensitivity ranging from 0.87 to 1.00 (95% CI range, 0.76 to 1.0) and specificity 0.84 to 0.94 (95% CI range, 0.82 to 0.97, k=3, n=2,486, Figure 8), and other one- or two-item screeners showed similar results.
+Multiple studies demonstrated good test accuracy of one- or two-item screeners and the AUDIT for detecting AUD.
+For example, the NIAAA-recommended single question ("In the past year, on how many days have you had more than a few sips of beer, wine, or any drink containing alcohol?") had sensitivity ranging from 0.87 to 1.00 (95% CI range, 0.76 to 1.0) and specificity ranging from 0.84 to 0.94 (95% CI range, 0.82 to 0.97; k=3; n=2,486) (Figure 8), and other one- or two-item screeners showed similar results.
 All five studies addressing one- or two-item screeners were conducted in primary care settings in the United States, and in several studies the samples were comprised primarily of black and Hispanic youth.

-For adults, studies of the NIAAA-recommended single-item question (How many times in the past year have you had 5/4 [males/females] or more drinks in a day?) reported sensitivity of

-0.73 to 0.88 (95% CI range, 0.65 to 0.89) and specificity of 0.74 to 1.0 (95% CI range, 0.69 to 1.0) for detecting unhealthy alcohol use (k=4, n=44,461, Figure 1, labeled "5/4+ drinks").
+For adults, studies of the NIAAA-recommended single-item question ("How many times in the past year have you had 5/4 [males/females] or more drinks in a day?") reported sensitivity ranging from 0.73 to 0.88 (95% CI range, 0.65 to 0.89) and specificity ranging from 0.74 to 1.0 (95% CI range, 0.69 to 1.0) for detecting unhealthy alcohol use (k=4; n=44,461) (Figure 1).
 All of these studies were conducted in the United States, primarily in primary care settings.
-Other one-or two-item screeners generally showed sensitivities of 0.70 or higher, although the standard of \geq 6 drinks per occasion tended to have lower sensitivity than the \geq 5/4 drinks standard, often with nonoverlapping confidence intervals.
+Other one- or two-item screeners generally showed sensitivities of 0.70 or greater, although the standard of six or more drinks per occasion tended to have lower sensitivity than the five/four or more drinks standard, often with nonoverlapping CIs.
 Other adult populations (young adults, older adults, pregnant women) had results in similar ranges.
 When used for detecting AUD instead of the full spectrum of unhealthy use, the ranges were largely overlapping but shifted slightly higher for sensitivity and lower for specificity.